Swift-Lang-Learn/swift-lang-learn.github.io/_posts/2019-03-03-collections.md

 `shoppingList[1]` would contain the value `Carrots`.

-Here are different ways to declare and empty array:
+Here are different ways to declare an empty array:

 {% highlight swift %}
 var list = [String]()